Luke776655/ACPYGMX/README.md

 # ACPYGMX

-This project is going to be a new tool for creating Amberff topology for GROMACS.
+This application will be a new tool for creating Amberff topology for GROMACS.